meadsteve/meadsteve.github.io/_posts/2022-10-13-how-boring-should-your-teams-codebases-be.markdown

 lot of the terms and concepts you use will be something they need to learn as part of the onboarding.

 ### Is your language common yet?
-If your company codes in Java or Python you will probably have no problem hiring a developer who already knows this language.
+If your company codes in java or python you will probably have no problem hiring a developer who already knows this language.
 They won't have to add learning it to their onboarding tasks.
 If your entire company uses haskell there's a good chance you'll hire someone who's wiling (and maybe excited) to learn haskell but has never worked with it before.